 Symptoms of overdose in adults may include: drowsiness, which can lead to a coma, convulsions (fits), increased and/or abnormal heart rate and slow breathing.

-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of promethazine hydrochloride or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of promethazine hydrochloride or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.

 For use to treat an allergic condition: If you miss a dose, take it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
 Do not double the dose to catch up.

 For aiding sleep: Skip the missed dose and take medication as usual the following evening.